 The Scholarship program will not cover the repetition of any course previously taken and passed at AUD.

-Withdrawal from a Course Students are allowed to withdraw from a maximum of two courses during the entire period of Scholarship coverage.
+Students are allowed to withdraw from a maximum of two courses during the entire period of Scholarship coverage.
 The penalty for exceeding this two-course withdrawal is reflected in the Financial Information section of this Catalog (see p.
-246).
+251).